michszymdwa/tempreport/README.md

-# Wrocław Temperature Reporter
+# Temperature Reporter

-A simple Python class that fetches the current temperature in Wrocław, Poland using the meteostat library.
+A simple Python application that fetches current temperature data for any location using the Meteostat API.

+## Features

+- Get current temperature for any location worldwide
+- Support for location lookup using city names or coordinates
+- Backwards compatibility with Wrocław-specific functionality
+- Error handling for location lookup and temperature fetching

 ## Installation